nruzic45/Interesting_projects_of_mine/README.md

 Interesting mini-projects that i developed in my free time.
 This repository contains the following:

 ## Genetic_algorithm_two_body_V1.0
-1. A Genetic algorithm based algorithm, that was used to find an optimal solution for a model of a two body problem.
+1. A Genetic algorithm, that was used to find an optimal solution for a model of a two body problem.
 The two body problem was used to simulate a rocket flying to the moon from Earth.

 ## Drone_orientation_module